Changing How the VA Rates Mental Conditions: GAF Scores vs. WHODAS 2.0

 What is a GAF Score?

-GAF stands for Global Assessment of Functioning Scale.
+GAF stands for the Global Assessment of Functioning Scale.
 A clinician can use this to measure a veteran’s overall level of functioning and their ability to carry out activities of daily living.
 For veterans who are claiming PTSD or any mental health condition, they should know that their GAF score can play an important role in how the VA decides their claim.
 Before proceeding, you should know that the VA has now been using the Diagnostic and Statistical Manual of Mental Disorders, fifth edition (DSM-V or DSM-5).
 The DSM-V no longer uses GAF scores, but instead now uses the assessment tool known as the WHODAS 2.0.

 The Global Assessment of Function scale is a 100-point score that measures a veteran’s overall level of psychological, social and occupational functioning on a hypothetical continuum, with 100 measuring minimal limits of daily functioning and the measurement of 0 indicating that the veteran or individual is having severe difficulty with daily activities and functions.